-Loyola Occupational Health Expert Helps Businesses Battle the Flu Season
+Loyola Occupational Health Expert Helps Businesses Get Ready for Flu Season

-Dr. Mary Capelli-Schellpfeffer, medical director of Loyola University Health System Occupational Health Services, offers advice on how businesses can respond to the flu.
+Dr. Mary Capelli-Schellpfeffer, medical director of Loyola University Health System Occupational Health Services, offers advice for how businesses can prepare and respond to the flu.

-To protect your business from a flu outbreak, Dr. Capelli-Schellpfeffer offers the following four tips:
+To prepare and protect your business from a flu outbreak Dr. Capelli-Schellpfeffer offers the following four tips:

 1.Communicate your policy on attendance when sick Make sure employees are aware of the companyâs attendance policy and identify a point person for questions.
 Give examples to illustrate when employees should stay home due to sickness.